ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Interact Use script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for using and stop using interactable game objects.
+The Interact Use script is attached to a Controller object and requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for using and stop using interactable game objects.

 It listens for the `AliasUseOn` and `AliasUseOff` events to determine when an object should be used and should stop using.

 The Controller object also requires the `VRTK_InteractTouch` script to be attached to it as this is used to determine when an interactable object is being touched.
 Only valid touched objects can be used.